OpenTabletDriver/opentabletdriver.github.io/_wiki/Install/Linux.md

 systemctl --user enable opentabletdriver --now
 ```

-> Note: If you have the Microsoft dotnet repository installed you will have to either make sure you are not using any packages from that repository or use everything dotnet based off that.
+If you have the Microsoft dotnet repository installed you will have to either make sure you are not using any packages from that repository or use everything dotnet based off that.
 Mixing packages from different repositories will cause libhostfxr issues.
-If you are experiencing these see these solutions from Microsoft [here](https://learn.microsoft.com/en-us/dotnet/core/install/linux-package-mixup#solutions).
+If you are experiencing these see these solutions from Microsoft [here](https://learn.microsoft.com/en-us/dotnet/core/install/linux-package-mixup#solutions) and remove the Microsoft repositories and packages.

 ---